sh-jj/paper-list/README.md

 Jihun Hamm, Yingjun Cao, Mikhail Belkin:
 Learning privately from multiparty data.
 ICML 2016: 555-563
 http://proceedings.mlr.press/v48/hamm16.html
 > It use cheap auxiliary unlabeled data and local classifier ensemble to create fresh labeled data and then train a differentially private classifier.
+Notice that, the student model should be a private learning which be limited in convex and linear in differentially private scenario.

 ## Security Principles